What is Crack and How Long Does it Stay in Your System?

 There are many variables that influence how long crack cocaine stays in a person’s system, such as:

 - How much of the drug you use at a time – Similar to how often and how long crack is used, people who use the drug in higher doses will take longer to metabolize the drug and remove it from their system.
 On the other hand, if someone has only used crack once, it will be cleared from the body rapidly.
+This is because people who use higher doses have more cocaine metabolites in their system, so the drug can be detected in various drug tests for longer amounts of time.

 - Health and function of the liver – the liver is responsible for metabolizing drugs like crack cocaine in the body.
 If your liver is damaged or doesn’t function well, it will take longer for it to break the substance into smaller compounds that are easier to metabolize.
+As a result, someone who has healthy liver functioning may be able to pass a urine test after 48 hours, while someone with liver disease will not.

 - Your eating and drinking habits – When dehydrated, drugs are metabolized in the body at a slower rate.
 If you’re looking to remove crack from your system, increasing your fluid intake might help.
-However, eating habits can affect how long crack stays in your system, as well.
+However, eating habits affect how long crack stays in your system, as well.
 For example, if you eat around the same time you use the drug, it might slow down the metabolism of the drug, causing it to stay in your body longer.

 Types of Drug Tests to Detect Crack Cocaine

 Since there are so many factors that determine how quickly crack cocaine and other drugs are metabolized, it’s hard to say exactly how long substances will stay in a person’s system.
 Furthermore, there are several types of tests that check for drugs that all detect substances after varying lengths of time.
+Since each type of drug test has a different detection window, you may be able to pass one test, but not pass another.

 - Hair tests: hair tests can detect drugs for a very long time after a person’s last use.
 When it comes to crack, crack is detected in hair follicles for years.